csandorfr/Workshop-Functional-Genomics-DRI/README.md

 **Content**

-* list_gene_symbol is a set of genes: 146 genes that are mapped to genome-wide significant loci from common epilepsies Genome-Wide Association Studies(PMID: 30531953, https://static-content.springer.com/esm/art%3A10.1038%2Fs41467-018-07524-z/MediaObjects/41467_2018_7524_MOESM4_ESM.xlsx)
+* list_gene_symbol is a set of genes: 146 genes that are mapped to genome-wide significant loci from common epilepsies Genome-Wide Association Study (PMID: 30531953, https://static-content.springer.com/esm/art%3A10.1038%2Fs41467-018-07524-z/MediaObjects/41467_2018_7524_MOESM4_ESM.xlsx)
 * The output by running DAPPLE with this list of genes.

 ## GoNet: Gene Ontology analysis